irit-rmess/DecaDuino/README.md

 ## Use DecaDuino to implement ranging protocols

-### DecaDuinoTWR_client and DecaDuinoTWR_server
+DecaDuino can be used to implement Time-of-Flight (ToF) ranging protocols by timestamping frames at transmission and reception.
+The DecaDuino library comes with a set of sketches that implement popular ranging protocols.

+### Two-Way Ranging (TWR) protocol

-These two sketchs propose a simple implementation of the TWR protocol.
+The two example sketchs DecaDuinoTWR_client and DecaDuinoTWR_server propose a simple implementation of the TWR protocol without addressing fields.

 Flash each example sketch on two nodes (client and server) and get the distance between the two nodes.
 The documentation directory contains the client and server state machine diagram.

+### Symetric Double-Sided Two-Way Ranging (SDS-TWR) protocol

+The two example sketchs DecaDuinoSDSTWR_client and DecaDuinoSDSTWR_server propose a simple implementation of the SDS-TWR protocol without addressing fields.
+The SDS-TWR protocol implies more messages but is theorically better than the TWR protocol since the clock skew effect is compensated by the symetry of the exchanges.

+Flash each example sketch on two nodes (client and server) and get the distance between the two nodes.